 The Players Championship Finals sees the top 64 players from the 22 Players Championship events taking part.
 The finals are televised however, the rounds can only be viewed via PDCTV streaming.

-The tournament currently involves 32 Countries consisting of two player teams.
+Until 2019 the tournament involved 32 Countries consisting of two-player teams.
 The top 8 seeded countries are placed into eight different groups: A, B, C, D, E, F, G, H. They are joined by three unseeded Countries in each group and a total of four teams per group.

 The first round consists of a round-robin stage where each country in the elected group play each other with the top two teams progressing to the second-round knockout stage.